FlowFuse/website/src/handbook/development/releases/planning.md

 ### Product Backlog Board

 [This board](https://github.com/orgs/FlowFuse/projects/3/views/1) is maintained by the Product Manager (PM) and CTO.
-It is the main entry point for all epics and stories.
+It is the main entry point for all issues.

 Items on this board are put into one of the following states to indicate their priority in the backlog, they can move up or down the priority depending on business needs.